voostindie/vincents-productivity-suite-for-alfred/README.md

 With:

-- `label`: the text to show in the menu bar.
+- `label`: the text to show in the menubar.
 (Tip: you can use emoji's as short titles, and you can configure the label in several ways, like setting the font, the size, the color...
 See the [BitBar Plugin API documentation](https://github.com/matryer/bitbar#plugin-api).)

+Note: also if you use SwiftBar, the configuration to use is `bitbar`!

 ### Paste